1,000+ Opportunities

 Find similar grantsRolling/ongoing program.
 Apply through local Commerce-approved rehabilitation agency.

 Home Rehabilitation Grant Program (HRGP) is sponsored by Washington State Department of Commerce.
-Provides funding to low-income homeowners in rural areas for critical home repairs, energy efficiency improvements, and weatherization.
+Provides funding for home repairs addressing health, safety, and durability issues in rural areas.

 Get alerted about grants like this